TarunRaveesh/WebDesign/README.md

 ## How to run the project

-1. Clone this repository to your local machine. [](https://github.com/TarunRaveesh/WebDesign.git)
+1. Clone this repository to your local machine.
+[Repo](https://github.com/TarunRaveesh/WebDesign.git)
 2. Use Live Server extension in Visual Studio Code to run the project.
-3. Click [here]() to directly go to the website.
+3. Click [here](https://web-design-murex.vercel.app/) to directly go to the website.

 ## Dependencies